 Our newly created code component will now appear within the components panel.
 Dragging the same component onto the canvas will make each one an instance of the original code component.
-Every time you make a change to component, your saved changes will be reflected across the master and all of its instances.
+Every time you make a change to the component, your saved changes will be reflected across the master and all of its instances.

 The default code component is very simple, and it only exposes a single property: Text.
 Before we dive into the properties, let’s briefly go over the basics.

-statement allows you to source elements from included libraries, like React and Framer.
+import statement allows you to source elements from included libraries, like React and Framer.
 We’ll need a few things from the Framer Library too, like

-object includes a bunch of CSS style declarations that are stored in a constant, including some default styling.
+style object includes a bunch of CSS style declarations that are stored in a constant, including some default styling.